Foster Care and Foster-to-Adopt

 We'll begin the process by answering all of your questions and asking a few of our own.
 Prospective candidates are expected to enroll in a three-hour-per-week, nine-week training program.

-A resource development specialist will visit your home to address common issues and misconceptions surrounding foster and adoptive parenting.
-During the nine-week program, our specialists will work with you to determine if foster or adoptive parenting is right for you.
+A resource development specialist will visit your home to address common issues and misconceptions surrounding foster and foster-to-adopt parenting.
+During the nine-week program, our specialists will work with you to determine if foster or foster-to-adopt parenting is right for you.

 Take the next step

-Ready to learn more about becoming a foster or adoptive parent?
-Fill out the form on this page and our team will get back to you within three business days with next steps.
+Ready to learn more about becoming a foster or foster-to-adopt parent?
+Fill out the form on the bottom of this page and our team will get back to you within three business days with next steps.